 Szechuan style cold noodle (Vegan version) is known as Szechuan Liangmian.
 With a long history, it is been known as one of most famous Szechuan street snack.
 Generally, this can be known as a simplified and cold version of Dan Dan Noodles.
 However, it will never disappoint you by the taste.

 In China, almost people across the country love noodles, all kinds of noodles like hand-pulled, homemade fresh noodles, sliced noodles and dried noodles with hundreds of seasonings and toppings.
 The traditionally most famous and popular noodles dishes for Chinese people is Dan Dan Noodles, Wuhan hot noodles, Beijing style Zhajiang noodles and Sliced noodles from Shanxi province.
 However, there are also up-rising stars like this Szechuan cold noodles, Chongqing hot noodles, chow mian, Qishan Hot and sour noodles，belt noodles and Henan stewed noodles.
-And our love towards noodles are long-lasting.
-Elaine will introduce more Chinese noodles dish in future.
+And our love towards noodles is long-lasting.
+Elaine will introduce more Chinese noodles dish in the future.

 Return back to this Szechuan cold noodles.
 Traditionally, we have one type of fresh noodles made especially for Szechuan cold noodles, and Wuhan hot noodles.
 The common feature is the addition of alkali (Soda).
 Soda can help to keep the noodles non-sticky after cooking.
 Since it may be difficult to find outside China.
 You can use thin round egg noodles instead.

 If you use fresh noodles, steam it for 4-5 minutes on a steamer.

 (Check here some of our favorite Bamboo Steamers .– Opens in new tab.)

 Add a small pinch of salt and rinse the noodles in the water.